Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Related Work

 Modeling motion patterns of dynamic objects has important applications for both behavior analysis and content generation, and is instrumental to our visual perception system~\cite{Badler1975}.
 Computational techniques have been used for decades to study and synthesize human motions~\cite{Badler1993, Ormoneit2005, Urtasun2007}.
-In particular, recent works have explored learning generative models for 3D human motions~\cite{Lin2018HumanMM, Ahn2018, minderer2019unsupervised, henter2020moglow, guo2020action2motion, petrovich21actor, petrovich2022temos, starke2022deepphase}, leveraging parametric human shape models, like SMPL~\cite{loper2015smpl}, and large-scale human pose annotations~\cite{Ionescu2014, Andriluka2014}.
-In comparison, much less efforts have been invested in learning animal motions. \cite{huang2021hierarchical} proposes a hierarchical motion learning framework for animals, but requires costly motion capture data and hardly generalizes to animals in the wild.
-To sidestep the collection of 3D data, \cite{bkind2021} introduces a self-supervised method for discovering and tracking keypoints from videos, but is limited to a 2D representation.
-Such 2D keypoints could be lifted to 3D, as shown in BKinD-3D~\cite{sun2022bkind}, but this requires multi-view videos for training.
+In particular, recent works have explored learning generative models for 3D human motions~\cite{Lin2018HumanMM, Ahn2018, minderer2019unsupervised, henter2020moglow, guo2020action2motion, petrovich21actor, petrovich2022temos, starke2022deepphase, kapon2023mas}, leveraging parametric human shape models, like SMPL~\cite{loper2015smpl}, and large-scale human pose annotations~\cite{Ionescu2014, Andriluka2014}.
+In comparison, much less effort is invested in modeling animal motions.
+Huang \etal~\cite{huang2021hierarchical} proposes a hierarchical motion learning framework for animals, but requires costly motion capture data and hardly generalizes to animals in the wild.
+To sidestep the collection of 3D data, BKinD~\cite{bkind2021} introduces a self-supervised method for discovering and tracking keypoints from videos, but is limited to a 2D representation.
+Such 2D keypoints could be lifted to 3D~\cite{sun2022bkind, kapon2023mas}, but this requires multi-view videos or ground-truth keypoints for training.
 Unlike these prior works, our motion learning framework does not require any pose annotations or multi-view videos for training, and is trained simply using raw monocular online videos.
+Recent success of image diffusion models has also led to promising generic 4D generation models~\cite{ren2023dreamgaussian4d, zheng2023unified4d, ling2023ayg, zhao2023animate124, bahmani20234dfy}.
+However, the 3D motions generated by these models are still very limited in terms of quality and diversity, as shown in the comparisons in \Cref{sec:motion_eval}.